 This spring and summer, the Indian Valley Organic Farm and Garden on the grounds of College of Marin's Indian Valley Campus is a great place to get organic fruits and veggies.
-A project of College of Marin, Conservation Corps North Bay, and the UC Cooperative Extension, this 5.8-acre certified organic education farm and garden is open to the public for produce shopping on Wednesdays and Saturdays from 10 am to 3 pm.
+A project of College of Marin, Conservation Corps North Bay, and the UC Cooperative Extension, this 5.8-acre certified organic education farm and garden is open to the public for produce shopping every Saturday from 10 am to 2 pm.

 Marin Mommies presents a guest article from the staff at Camp Edmo and Camp Edtech on the dangers of summer learning loss and what you can do about it.

 Summer is coming and it can be hard to choose the right camp for your child.
 The choice often depends on the age of the camper and the types of activities.
 You can choose a general camp, an academic camp, a specialty camp, or a hybrid.
 If you have a younger child, the choice is up to the parent, of course.
 Why not choose a camp that provides balance, introduces them to a variety of activities and helps put them on a fun path to learning at an early age?

 The Education Foundation states “Informal activities at camps or with families cultivate such things as reading for pleasure and experimenting out of sheer curiosity”.1 Additionally, studies by John Hopkins University have found all young people experience learning losses when they do not engage in educational activities during the summer.
 Researchers note that children across the socio-economic spectrum lose an average of over two months’ learning from the previous school year in math, science and reading.
 Cumulatively, from kindergarten through twelfth grade, this counts for three academic years lost!2